CS178A-B/final-project-sentinals/Face_RecognitionV1/README.md

 # How to run Facial Recognition with server and client.

+App Notification Side:
+1. Install Android Studio in your machine.
+In a terminal, run "sudo pip install firebase-admin" https://firebase.google.com/docs/admin/setup.
+In Android Studio, open the project named "cs178_MyFirstApp."
+2. Connect an Android device to your machine and enable debugging.
+3. Make sure the device is selected on Android Studio and run "debug."
+Doing so will install and run the app on your device.
+4. Check the debug log or console in Android studio.
+Look for a log that starts with "D/TAG: the token refreshed: ..."
+Copy the string that follows it, that is your device's unique token.
+5. In the file named "firebase_server.py", assign the token saved in the previous step into the variable named 'registration_token' in line 22.
+6. Copy the path of the 'google-services...json' file and paste that path into the "cred" variable in line 16 of the "firebase_server.py" file.
+Your 'firebase_server.py' file is now ready to send notification alerts to your specific Android device and your Android device is now ready to receive alerts of an intruder being fired upon.

 Server Side:
 1. Open Command Line
 2. cd into final-project-sentinals/Face-RecognitionV1/